hdansou/logseq/README.md

 Your feedback helps us understand our users' needs and prioritize the features that matter most to you.
 We appreciate your time and effort in sharing your thoughts with us.

 We appreciate your support, and we look forward to hearing your ideas!

+### Contributing to Logseq

+To start contributing to Logseq, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+We have a dedicated [overview page](CODEBASE_OVERVIEW.md) for Logseq's codebase and a [development practices guide](docs/dev-practices.md) that provides detailed information on our development process.

+We welcome all contributions, big or small, and we appreciate your time and effort in helping us improve Logseq.

+We look forward to your contributions 🚀

+#### Setting Up a Development Environment

+If you want to set up a development environment for the Logseq web or desktop app, please refer to the [Develop Logseq](docs/develop-logseq.md) guide for macOS/Linux users and the [Develop Logseq on Windows](docs/develop-logseq-on-windows.md) guide for Windows users.

+In addition to these guides, you can also find other helpful resources in the [docs/](docs/) folder, such as the [Guide for Contributing to Translations](docs/contributing-to-translations.md), the [Docker Web App Guide](docs/docker-web-app-guide.md) and the [mobile development guide](docs/develop-logseq-on-mobile.md)

+#### Good First Issues

+We have compiled a list of [good first issues](https://github.com/logseq/logseq/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to help you get started.
+These are issues that are beginner-friendly and do not require advanced knowledge of the codebase.
+We encourage new contributors to start with these issues and gradually work their way up to more challenging tasks.
+We also have a project board to keep track of community contributions [Logseq - Develop Together 💪](https://github.com/orgs/logseq/projects/5?query=is%3Aopen+sort%3Aupdated-desc).

+Thank you for considering contributing to Logseq!

 ## 🔌 Plugin API